Written byConnie Yang

 However, some M1 Mac users have tested and reported that M1 Mac has shown an excessive SSD wear and usage issue.
-In other words, the internal SSD of M1 Mac has undergone high writes over a short time (over the past few months since M1 Macs were delivered).
+In other words, the internal SSD of the M1 Mac has undergone high writes over a short time (over the past few months since M1 Macs were delivered).

-It is said that the most terrible case is an M1 Mac user's internal SSD has used 13% of its total TBW (total bytes written) value.
-The wear speed of the SSD on M1 Mac has surpassed that of on some Intel-based Macs.
+It is said that the most terrible case is an M1 Mac user's internal SSD that has used 13% of its total TBW (total bytes written) value.
+The wear speed of the SSD on the M1 Mac has surpassed that of on some Intel-based Macs.

 Consequently, the lifespan of the SSD is inevitably shortened.
 And the SSD is soldered to the logic board in your M1 Mac.
 So, once the SSD drains, your M1 Mac will also stop working.
 Then, your M1 Mac becomes a brick, and you have to purchase a new one.

-You may wonder that how did these M1 Mac users draw such a conclusion?
+You may wonder how did these M1 Mac users draw such a conclusion?
 Are their reports believable?
 Please go on reading.